-The Company leases an office space in Houston, Texas under an operating lease that expires in March 2022.
-The Company also sub-leases, on a month-to-month basis, a portion of ElevateBio's office space in Cambridge, Massachusetts.
-During the three months ended June 30, 2021 and 2020, total short-term lease expense recognized was \$0.1 million (of which approximately \$16 thousand relates to non-lease costs, such as utilities and cleaning), and \$0.1 million (of which approximately \$13 thousand relates to non-lease costs such as utilities and cleaning), respectively.
-During the six months ended June 30, 2021 and 2020, total short-term lease expense recognized was \$0.2 million (of which approximately \$33 thousand relates to non-lease costs, such as utilities and cleaning), respectively.
+The Company leases an office space in Houston, Texas under an operating lease that expires in September 2021.
+The Company also sub-leases from ElevateBio a portion of its office space in Cambridge, Massachusetts on a month-to-month basis.
+Total expense recognized under short-term leases was \$0.1 million (including approximately \$17 thousand for non-lease costs such as utilities and cleaning), and \$0.1 million (including approximately \$15 thousand for non-lease costs such as utilities and cleaning) during the three months ended March 31, 2021 and 2020, respectively.